 - Collection of program & travel information in the OEA Portal

-- Enrollment in international health insurance
+- Enrollment in international health insurance, as required by the UNC Systems Office

 Students who complete an International Travel Registration can expect the following cost structure: